fostroll/corpuscula/doc/README_ITEMS.md

 ### Russian Names Database

-As an example of usage of `Items`, we put to the root of our github
+As an example of usage of `Items`, we put to the `data` of our github
 ***Corpuscula*** directory a csv-file (in Russian) with a list of person's names (see `names.zip` file).
 We can't find names database anywhere, so we just grab the data from open resouces (mostly, it's some war heroes and smth like that, so we have a strong bias to the male side).
-We also put there the script `load_names.py` to convert that data to `Items` databases.
+We also put there the script `scripts/load_names.py` to convert that data to `Items` databases.
 The script is complex, but the meaning of it, that we detect a gender of person by it's patronym.
 As a result, we got lists of unique names, patronyms and surnames together with their genders and numbers of occurences.
 If a name is unisex, we also keep the number of occurences for every gender.

 By default, script set thresholds of `5` for names and patronym, and of `3` for surnames.
 That means that if any item was met less times than that